 Even though I had not been writing here consistently for a while, this blog continued to get a lot of activity and people continued to follow this blog.
-Thank you for your continued interest–I am happy to provide support, validation, hope, and healing through the writings on this blog and now through my coaching again!
+Thank you for your continued interest–I am happy to provide support, validation, hope, and healing through this blog and now through my coaching again!

 There is much free coaching guidance by me in the comment sections of many of my posts as well so please use my categories in the side bar to find posts meeting your current needs.
 More importantly though there is so much sharing of personal stories in the comment sections that help people to know they are not alone so please seek out these sections if you are needing support!
 My most viewed post with the most comments can be found here.